mark-edgeworth/sierpinski/README.md

 Run using the following command: java -jar target/sierpinski-0.1-jar-with-dependencies.jar

+For your convenience I've uploaded a copy of the prebuilt jar file to this archive...

 # How to use
-## Point and drag to move the figure around on the screen
+* Point and drag to move the figure around on the screen
-## Mouse wheel in and out to zoom in and out.
+* Mouse wheel in and out to zoom in and out.